16 min read

 - The out-of-the-box design isn’t as slick as some SaaS that focus on UX primarily.

-For coaches and creators who have some web infrastructure and want a high-quality, tailored community engine, Tribe is among the best community platforms I have encountered.
+For coaches and creators who have some web infrastructure and want a high-quality, tailored community engine, Bettermode is among the best community platforms I have encountered.
+For a WordPress-owned equivalent of its modular engine, see the BuddyNext vs Bettermode comparison.

 The setup was straightforward.
 I created a website, uploaded a course, and enabled the community section.
 The community platform features include a comment stream, a feed for community posts, and membership tiers.
 Since Kajabi also handles email marketing, payments, and courses, the integration is tight.